Heike13/Orando/README.md

 ## Installation

+1. Clone this repo
-Follow the procedures of the MD file in the back folder, then follow the MD procedure in front folder to launch your local instance of the project
+2. Back folder : Follow the procedures of the MD file to launch the server and the DataBase by using DOCKER COMPOSE
+3. Front floder : Follow the MD procedure to launch your local front interface